hackclub/hackclub/workshops/chat/README.md

 - `git commit -m "Create chat app using Firebase"`
 - `git push`

-After entering your username and password, you'll need to add `USERNAME.github.io` to the list of accepted domains in Firebase.
+**After entering your username and password, you'll need to add `USERNAME.github.io` to the list of Authorized Domains in Firebase.**

 Then, you'll be able to view your app at `USERNAME.github.io/chat/`, as well as share this link with your friends, and actually communicate with them using the app!
 Try it out!

 ## Part V: Hacking

-- ok what can you do with this realtime db stuff??
-TODO
+- Make a multiplayer guessing game